Learning how to learn: Mental models

 • Fault finding a custom built Harley

-• Components and the change that should be transmitted
+• Components and change

 • Checking our solution